cklimkowski/cklimkowski/README.md

 **Beloved Editors:** Notepad++ (Windows), Geany (Linux)

+**Education:** Bachelor Degree in Applied Computer Science

+**Certifications:**
+ - Automation Anywhere Certified Advanced RPA Professional
+ - Celonis Certified Implementation Professional 2021/2022

 To be continued....

 How to reach me:
 Please feel free to contact me at cyprian.klimkowski@gmail.com.

 > Knowing is not enough, we must apply.
-Willing is not enough, we must do.
-> --- Mr Bruce Lee ---
+Willing is not enough, we must do. --- Mr Bruce Lee ---

 > Technology just keeps racing forward - you can't change it.